sayeedajmal/BloodDonation-RestFul-API/readme.md

 - Manager: Oversees the overall operations of the blood donation camp or organization, ensuring smooth coordination among staff, volunteers, and donors, and handling any issues that may arise.

-# Documentation Of End Points
+# Docs Of End Points

 ## Donor